-- 4.1 It is essential that this Neighbourhood Plan is read as a whole document.
-All policies should be read alongside all other relevant policies in this Plan and the Development Plan.
-This means that any proposal should be assessed and considered in accordance with the Plan and the Development Plan unless material considerations indicate otherwise. - 4.2 The Development Plan (until such time as the Northumberland Local Plan is 'made') consists of saved policies in the Alnwick District Wide Local Plan (1997), and the Alnwick District LDF Core Strategy DPD (2007).
-When the emerging Northumberland Local Plan is made, the Neighbourhood Plan will be read alongside policies in the Northumberland Local Plan as part of the Development Plan.
-The old Alnwick Plans will then no longer be part of the Development Plan. - 4.3 There is very limited 'cross-referencing' within the policies because the Plan has been written to be read as a whole document.
-Although the Plan is to be read as a whole, policies 1, 3 and 4 are likely to apply to all development in the Neighbourhood Area. - 4.4 Before each policy, is explanatory text.
-This text consists of descriptive and explanatory matter in respect of the policies.
-The text is relevant to the interpretation of each policy to which it relates.
-Although the supporting text is not policy, it does assist with clarifying what the policy is trying to achieve, and the intention of that policy.
+- 4.1 It is essential that the Neighbourhood Plan is read as a whole document.
+All policies should be read alongside all other relevant policies in this Plan and the development plan.
+Proposals should be determined in accordance with the policies in the Plan, and any other relevant policies in the development plan, unless material considerations indicate otherwise. - 4.2 The development plan (until such time as the Northumberland Local Plan is adopted) consists of saved policies in the Alnwick District Wide Local Plan (1997), and the Alnwick District LDF Core Strategy DPD (2007).
+When the emerging Northumberland Local Plan is adopted the Neighbourhood Plan will be read alongside policies in the Northumberland Local Plan as part of the development plan.
+The old Alnwick Plans will then no longer be part of the development plan. - 4.3 There is very limited 'cross-referencing' within the policies because the Plan has been written to be read as a whole document.
+Although the Plan is to be read as a whole, policies 1 and 3 are likely to apply to all development in the Neighbourhood Area. - 4.4 The 11 planning policies are presented in coloured text boxes to differentiate them from the supporting text.
+Each policy is followed by explanatory text which provides further detail about matters addressed through the policy.
+Although the supporting text is not planning policy for the purpose of decision making, it does assist with clarifying the intention of that policy.